 Dr. Frink has presented numerous seminars on technology and practice development for state associations in his region, as well as consumer education seminars in his own community.
 He is passionate about assisting the hearing impaired, serving on numerous boards for consumer education and protection since 2002.
 When not at Salem Audiology Clinic, he spends time with his family at home.
 Yes, his children all have red hair.

 Carol Sayre, Au.D., CCC-A

-Raised in Albany, Oregon, Carol now lives in Oregon City, with her dog Grace.
-She enjoys gardening, crocheting, camping fishing, BBQ competition, and traveling.
-She is actively involved in her church and has participated in several mission trips abroad to help with various building projects as well as served on the church board, participated in the church choir, and on the worship team.
+Raised in Albany, Oregon, she enjoys gardening, crocheting, camping, fishing, and BBQ competition.
+Actively involved in her church, she has participated in several mission trips abroad to help with various building projects, served on the church board, participated in the church choir and worship team.

 Jonathan Hamm, COCH

 Licensed Hearing Aid Specialist